Glorifying Christ Through

 Alfy Valdez is a California transplant to San Antonio.
 He grew up on the Monterey Peninsula where he discovered acting while in high school.
 Set design & construction followed receiving a degree in Art from CAL Berkeley.
 Alfy designed sets for community theatres & dinner theatres around the Monterey Peninsula.
 One of his favorite projects was teaching at Carmel School of Performing Arts for three years.
 Favorite productions included You're a Good Man Charlie Brown, Hans Christian Andersen, Little Mary Sunshine, & the Wizard of Oz.

-Office Manager, Graphic Designer
+Managing Director, Graphic Designer

 Jenn Tonak is originally from Colorado and has lived in San Antonio for 17 years.
 She attended the Art Institute of Colorado to study photography but found that wasn't really what she was interested in.
 She did, however, find that she really liked the digital aspect and photoshop.
 She moved more into graphic design, designing tickets and flyers for events.
 When her daughter wanted more in the way of acting, they found CSDC.
 As chance would have it, CSDC needed a graphic designer to create their show posters!
 Since starting at CSDC, she is not only the graphic designer, but also the finance manager, and office manager.
 She is also a homeschool mom, entrepreneur, and avid crafter!